Frequently Asked Questions

 Do you accept students with special needs or learning differences?

 Art School seeks to provide art-making opportunities to all students.
-Allison Jarrett has experience teaching students with a wide variety of special needs, and is happy to individualize instruction to help your student be successful.
-If you or your student has a particular special need, learning difference, physical disability, health issue, or behavioral concern, please contact us before or during enrollment to discuss how we can best accommodate them and ensure accessibility.
-The more information you can provide about your student, the more successful and enjoyable his or her experience at Art School will be!
+Allison Jarrett has experience teaching students with a wide variety of special needs, and is happy to individualize instruction to help you or your student be successful.
+If you or your student has a particular special need, learning difference, physical disability, health issue, or behavioral concern, please contact us before or during enrollment to discuss how we can best provide accommodations and ensure accessibility.
+The more information you can provide up front, the more successful and enjoyable you or your student's experience at Art School will be!

 Do you offer in-home classes or parties?

 Yes!
-Please click here to learn more about private lessons, in-home group classes, and art or craft parties for kids and adults!
+Art School can come to you for private lessons, small group classes, or your very own ART PARTY.
 We can customize a course or event around your interests and goals, and we are happy to come to your home, business, church, or neighborhood community space.
-Contact us with your ideas!
+Contact us with your ideas and receive a free quote!

-My kid is NOT the artistic type.
-Will he/she enjoy your classes?
+My kid is/I am NOT the artistic type.
+Will I/he/she enjoy your classes?

 Absolutely!
-Art School's courses are not your "typical" art classes, so if your child is self-conscious about his/her abilities or doesn't enjoy traditional art activities, Art School is a good fit.
+Art School's classes and parties are not your "typical" art classes, so if you or your child are self-conscious about your abilities or if you don't enjoy traditional art activities, Art School is a good fit.
 Our classes explore a lot of non-traditional and unconventional materials and techniques, including sewing, building, stop-motion animation, graphic design, and more!
 In all our classes, the focus is on enjoying and learning from the process instead of obsessing over the final product.
-If your student has a particular interest in a specific topic or medium, please contact us and let us know!
+If you or your child has a particular interest in a specific topic or medium, please contact us and let us know!
 New classes and workshops are added regularly.

 My student is too young/old for the class she wants.